esi-neuroscience/esi-ntials/README.md

   - [string handling](./shell/pass_vars.sh) use arrays to safely process and parse strings
   - [how to rsync](./shell/rsync_use.sh) short examples of common rsync invocations

+- [Python](./python/): Code snippets and examples to get the most out of Python
+  - [colored logging](./python/log_msg.py) use custom color-coded logging in your Python scripts

 - [Databases](./db/): Configuration and initialization of common database systems
   - [SQLite tuning](./db/sqlite_tuning.sql) use [sensible defaults](https://briandouglas.ie/sqlite-defaults/) to speed up SQLite